nuel-solutions/sample-aws-security-incident-response-integrations/documentation/SERVICE_NOW/SERVICE_NOW_TROUBLESHOOTING.md

 3. Ensure the ServiceNow user has sufficient permissions
 4. Review ServiceNow system logs for rule execution errors
 5. Test rule execution by manually creating/updating incidents and attachments
+6. Verify the business rules are targeting the correct table based on integration module

 #### Webhook Authentication Failures
 1. Verify the API Gateway authorizer is properly configured